vipul-rajput/vipul-rajput/README.md

 I am currently doing an internship at Red Hat, where I am working on developing and maintaining software projectd.
 It's been an amazing experience so far, and I am learning a lot! 💻

-Check out my GitHub profile [Your GitHub profile link] to see my progress and to follow my journey as a developer 🚀.
+Check out my GitHub profile to see my progress and to follow my journey as a developer 🚀.
 Don't hesitate to reach out to me at vipulpr88@gmail.com for any questions or just to say hi 😁.